Regan Smith (racing driver): 2016

 Smith returned to the Cup Series in 2016, driving the No. 7 for Tommy Baldwin Racing, a few hours after Alex Bowman was released from the ride.

-He started his season with a solid 8th-place finish in the Daytona 500.
-He had a dismal spring and summer showing with his best finish in 16 starts being 23rd, at Fontana.
-He later rebounded at the 2016 Pennsylvania 400 with a third-place finish, matching the best finish in the history of TBR set by Dave Blaney at the 2011 Good Sam Club 500.
+He started his season with a solid eighth place finish in the Daytona 500.
+He had a dismal spring and summer showing with his best finish in sixteen starts being 22nd, at Pocono.
+He later rebounded at the 2016 Pennsylvania 400 with a third place finish, matching the best finish in the history of TBR set by Dave Blaney at the 2011 Good Sam Club 500.
 Smith ran the full 2016 schedule for TBR with the exception of the Teenage Mutant Ninja Turtles 400, for which he was replaced by Ty Dillon as he flew to North Carolina to await the birth of his child.

 Smith lost his ride after it was announced on November 17 that Tommy Baldwin Racing would no longer compete full-time after the season was over.

 2017

-On February 8, 2017, Smith joined RBR Enterprises to run 10–12 races in the Truck Series.
+On February 8, 2017, Smith joined RBR Enterprises to run ten–twelve races in the Truck Series.
 In May, Smith replaced an injured Aric Almirola in the Richard Petty Motorsports' No. 43 car for the Monster Energy Open, the qualifying event for the Monster Energy NASCAR All-Star Race.
 A week later, Smith drove the No. 43 in the Coca-Cola 600.
 Darrell Wallace Jr. took over the No. 43 at Pocono onwards.

 In June, Smith became a color commentator for Fox NASCAR's broadcast of the Xfinity Series race at Iowa Speedway.

-In August, Smith joined Joe Gibbs Racing's Xfinity team on a one race deal at Mid-Ohio.
+In August, Smith joined Joe Gibbs Racing's Xfinity team on a one-race deal at Mid-Ohio.

 On November 29, 2017, Fox NASCAR announced Smith would become a pit reporter for Cup and Xfinity races in 2018.

 2018

 On September 6, 2018, it was announced by Leavine Family Racing that Smith would be driving the No. 95 Chevrolet as a substitute for Kasey Kahne starting at the Brickyard 400.
-Smith has three top-20 finishes and a 10th-place finish with that coming at the fall Talladega race.
+Smith has three top-20 finishes and a 10th-place finish, with that coming at the fall Talladega race.
 Smith received the blessing of his Fox NASCAR superiors to take the ride with LFR.
 He said during the LFR stint that he never considers himself retired when looking for a ride, just not in the seat.
 Smith said that working the 2018 season on television helped him to know the entire NASCAR community better because he was not bound by team alliances anymore and could talk to anyone in the garage.
+Smith would go on to finish every one of his starts in the No. 95 and scored a best finish of tenth at Talladega.

 Personal life

 Smith is an avid fan of the Carolina Hurricanes and the Denver Broncos.

-Smith married Megan Mayhew in 2011 and the couple have two children, a son named Rhett Lee born February 25, 2015, and a daughter named Eliza Grace born September 18, 2016.
+Smith married Megan Mayhew in 2011, and the couple has two children, a son named Rhett Lee born February 25, 2015, and a daughter named Eliza Grace born September 18, 2016.